franceshogg/Projects/Ants Python/README.md

 ## Getting Started

-- Ensure Python is installed on your computer.
+- Ensure Python3 is installed on your computer.
 - Clone the repository
   - git clone https://github.com/franceshogg/Ants-Game-Python.git
 - Move to correct directory, then move into "Ants" folder: